XPS Quantitative Elemental Analysis

 O54.97

-A typical emerald is a beryl or a beryllium aluminum silicate compound with a formula Be3Al2Si6O18 (3BeO • Al2O3 • 6SiO2).
-Na, Li and Cs may replace Be, reducing the BeO content.
-It may also contain Mg, Ca, Cr and other elements.
-The carbon is due to surface adsorbed hydrocarbons and graphitic carbon inclusions.
-Table 2 lists the at.% comparison between a typical beryl and the gem emerald from the present study after removal of the carbon.
+A typical emerald is a beryl or beryllium aluminum silicate with the formula Be₃Al₂Si₆O₁₈ (3BeO • Al₂O₃ • 6SiO₂).
+In some cases, Na, Li, and Cs may replace Be, reducing the BeO content.
+Additionally, emeralds may contain Mg, Ca, Cr, and other elements.
+The carbon detected is due to surface-adsorbed hydrocarbons and graphitic carbon inclusions.

 Table 2